danchitnis/ComPort/README.md

 A simple package to use the new [Serial Api](https://wicg.github.io/serial/) available in Chrome (also Edge based on Chromium)

-🔥 Notice : Serial Api is under Chrome experimental flag for Chrome 79 and expected to goes on Origins Trail on Chrome 80
+🔥 **Notice** : Serial Api is under Chrome's experimental flag since Chrome 79 and on Origins Trail since Chrome 80.
+The API is unstable.

 ## Why Serial Api